m-nishi001/OctopusScheduler/src/client/games/jackpot-game/README.md

 Data structures: `DrawResultDto` was extended to support optional `prize` and reservation/animation metadata.

 Notes: The current implementation stores draw state in localStorage and reserves prizes as described in the spec.
 Animation timing and BGM playback are handled at the UI layer; the application layer provides necessary flags (isKakuhen/reservedPrizeIds) for the UI to orchestrate the visual sequence.

+Kakuhen UI behavior:

+- For kakuhen (確変) draws, the UI now duplicates the final prize on the roulette wheel so it appears twice but uses different images for the two entries:
+  - First appearance (occurrence=1) uses `imageAssetId` (画像1)
+  - Second appearance (occurrence=2) uses `image2AssetId` (画像2)
+- Both spins target the same prize id but use the occurrence parameter to stop on distinct duplicated sectors.
+This preserves system semantics while giving the user the visual impression of a two-step prize selection.